 5. Exceptional Hardship Fund (EHF) awards

-3.7.1 Every council taxpayer who is entitled to Council Tax Support and who has a shortfall is entitled to make a claim for help from EHF.
-It is normally a short-term emergency fund, whilst the council taxpayer seeks alternative solutions.
+3.7.1 Every Council Taxpayer who has made a claim for Council Tax Support and who has a shortfall is entitled to make a claim for help from EHF.
+It is normally a short-term emergency fund, whilst the Council Taxpayer seeks alternative solutions.